Brevan Howard

 Brevan Howard is known to employ traders from major investment banks, portfolio managers from competing hedge funds, and advanced quantitative analysts.
-According to one of the company's founding partner's, "high turnover is part of the business model" and traders are "cut" if they do not perform up to the company's standards for success.
+According to one of the company's founding partners, "high turnover is part of the business model" and traders are "cut" if they do not perform up to the company's standards for success.
 According to one investment consultant, Brevan Howard's standards for success in trading are so high that some traders who have been dismissed from Brevan Howard "have become stars at other firms."

 History

 On 29 October 2019, Brevan Howard announced that Aron Landy, the chief risk officer since 2003, would replace Alan Howard as CEO.
 Howard is continuing to be an investment manager with the firm that he co-founded in 2002 with fellow Credit Suisse traders Jean-Philippe Blochet, Chris Rokos, James Vernon, and Trifon Natsis.
 The company name was created by utilizing portions of the last names of the co-founders.
 Blochet took a "sabbatical" in 2008, returned and left the firm again in November 2009.
 Vernon left his position as chief executive officer (CEO) in 2011 but returned to the company as group chief operating officer (COO) in September 2013.
 Another co-founder, Rokos, retired from the company in 2012.
 The company received $2 billion to manage in the global macro fund from Credit Suisse Private Bank.
 Under the leadership of Brevan Howard's founding partner, assets grew to $10.5 billion in 2006.
-The company generated a 25% return in 2007 and returns from their global macro fund continued to perform well during the financial crisis of 2008.
+The company generated a 25% return in 2007 and returns from its global macro fund continued to perform well during the Great Recession.

 In 2010, the company moved its headquarters from London to Geneva.
 In July 2012, the firm opened an affiliate firm in New York called Brevan Howard U.S. Investment Management LP which had about $800 million in assets under management.
 By 2013 the company had established Brevan Howard Capital Management LP on the island of Jersey.
 As of June 2013 it was reported to be the largest European hedge fund management firm based on its total AUM.
 An April 2013 article in the Financial News described the company as "the biggest and best-performing [hedge fund management] firm in Europe".
 In 2015, The company reduced its workforce by about 10% due to reduced management assets and diminishing returns.
 The fund had further losses in 2014 and 2015 and had only $14.5 billion in assets as of October 2016.
 By 2016, the firm had reduced its assets under management (AUM) from $41 billion spread across nine funds in 2013 to an $18 billion AUM spread over three funds.